 If you need help with your studies or assignments, you can drop-in completely online to get expert advice from a learning skills adviser or librarian.
 This is the same service provided at the Research and Learning point in the libraries, but instead of face to face it's now delivered online.

-During semester 2, starting on the 3rd of August, the online Research and Learning point service is available Monday to Friday 12pm to 5pm via ZOOM
+The online Research and Learning point service is available Monday to Friday 12pm to 2pm via ZOOM

-- Law Learning Skills Adviser 12-1pm and 3-4pm (for specific law questions)
+- Law Learning Skills Adviser 12-1pm (for specific law questions)

 REMEMBER: Open Zoom and sign-in before you use the link above to join a drop-in session.
 Otherwise, Zoom's security features may ask you to 'Authenticate' and prevent you from joining.

 After joining the session, you will be greeted by one of our facilitators who will direct you to a 15-20 minute one-on-one conversation with a Librarian or Learning Skills Adviser.

 If you would like to share your screen with one of our experts, please make sure you connect via a Laptop or Desktop device.

 Not familiar with Zoom?
 Check out this Library guide.

 Librarians assist students with:

 - how and where to start researching a topic